 Cambridge International AS & A Level

-COMPUTER SCIENCE 9608/22
+COMPUTER SCIENCE 9608/23

 Paper 2 Fundamental Problem-solving and Programming Skills

 October/November 2021

 PRE-RELEASE MATERIAL

+No additional materials are needed.

 This material should be given to the relevant teachers and candidates as soon as it has been received at the centre.
 INSTRUCTIONS - You should use this material in preparation for the examination. - You should attempt the practical programming tasks using your chosen high-level, procedural programming language.